Medical services plane crash in western Nevada kills 5 on board, officials say – KION546

 The crash is under investigation by the county’s sheriff’s department.

-REMSA Health is currently in what it called a “passive stand down” for all flights across the company, adding that it intends to work with international operations to determine when services may return.
+REMSA Health is currently in what it called a “passive stand down” for all flights across the company, adding that it intends to work with internal operations to determine when services may return.

 Stagecoach is about 25 miles southeast of Reno.